kozyakin/KVicTools/WinEdt 111/README.md

 - etc.

-For viewing PDF files WinEdt 11.0 uses WinEdtPDF, which offers the ability to search forward and backward between TEX documents and their PDF images.
+For viewing PDF files WinEdt 11.1 uses WinEdtPDF, which offers the ability to search forward and backward between TEX documents and their PDF images.

 For more information and latest news about the WinEdt project, please visit  <http://www.winedt.com>.

 Questions about the original version of WinEdt should be directed to <support@winedt.com>.

-Questions about WinEdt KVicTools will be answered by [Victor Kozyakin](mailto:kozyakin@iitp.ru).
+Questions about **WinEdt 11.1 KVicTools** will be answered by [Victor Kozyakin](mailto:kozyakin@iitp.ru).